darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## diffusion directionnality

 1st order anisotropy
-: the direction of diffusion of the low-frequency wavelets layers relatively to the orientation of the gradient.
+: the direction of diffusion of the low-frequency wavelets layers relatively to the orientation of the gradient of the low-frequency.
 Zero is isotrope, negative values make diffusion follow gradients more closely, positive values make diffusion follow isophotes more closely.

 2nd order anisotropy
-: the direction of diffusion of the low-frequency wavelets layers relatively to the orientation of the gradient of gradient.
+: the direction of diffusion of the low-frequency wavelets layers relatively to the orientation of the gradient of the high-frequency.
 Zero is isotrope, negative values make diffusion follow gradients more closely, positive values make diffusion follow isophotes more closely.

 3rd order anisotropy
-: the direction of diffusion of the high-frequency wavelets layers relatively to the orientation of the gradient.
+: the direction of diffusion of the high-frequency wavelets layers relatively to the orientation of the gradient of the low-frequency.
 Zero is isotrope, negative values make diffusion follow gradients more closely, positive values make diffusion follow isophotes more closely.

 4rd order anisotropy
-: the direction of diffusion of the high-frequency wavelets layers relatively to the orientation of the gradient of gradient.
-Zero is isotrope, negative values make diffusion follow gradients more closely, positive values make diffusion follow isophotes more closely.
+: the direction of diffusion of the high-frequency wavelets layers relatively to the orientation of the gradient of the high-frequency Zero is isotrope, negative values make diffusion follow gradients more closely, positive values make diffusion follow isophotes more closely.

 ## edges management